+MBS-CoverageAreaInfoList-r19 ::= SEQUENCE (SIZE (1..maxMBS-AreaInfo-r19)) OF MBS-CoverageAreaInfo-r19

+MBS-CoverageAreaInfo-r19 ::= SEQUENCE {

+mbs-SessionAreaId-r19 MBS-SessionAreaId-r19,

+mbs-FSAI-List-r19 MBS-FSAI-List-r17, OPTIONAL, -- Need R

+}

 -- TAG-SIB21-STOP

 -- ASN1STOP

 MBS FSAI (Frequency Selection Area Identity) is another way how the intended service area can be associated with MBS session.
 SIB21 contains the mapping between the current and/or neighbouring carrier frequencies and MBS FSAI.
 The UE can obtain the FSAI of the MBS service from USD.
 A frequency can cover multiple MBS service Areas and the MBS FSAI could be different for the different service area.
 In this case, the service area can be associated with the MBS session simply by FSAI.